emerge-bii/emerge-bii.github.io/_pages/summerprogram.md

 ---

-The NSF EMERGE Biology Integration Institute seeks scientists from any career stage - graduate student, postdoc, technician, faculty, and others - to train and engage in the multidisciplinary science of how ecosystems are responding to climate change.
+The NSF EMERGE Biology Integration Institute seeks post-baccalaureate scientists from any career stage - graduate student, postdoc, technician, faculty, and others - to train and engage in the multidisciplinary science of how ecosystems are responding to climate change.

 Attendees will learn & implement 5 core competencies of Interdisciplinary Ecosystem Science: